ArmanBehnam/Finance/SolutionDocument.md

 # Solution Document

-## Tick Data Notes
+## Notes
-High quality tick data has been sourced from Tick Data LLC at the cost of approximately 1000 USD.
+High quality tick data has been sourced at the cost of approximately 1000 USD.
 The focus for our research will be on S&P 500 E-mini futures, for the period 10 September 1997 - 13 February 2019.
 The S&P 500 E-Mini futures data is the set which de Prado regularly references in his work and by using the same set we create a natural way to benchmark our implementations.

 The folder contains the details of the tick data and the small nuances related to it.